‘Men Only’: Retirement community bans experienced female player from softball league – KION546

 “I’m an adult woman and I don’t need a man to tell me if it’s not safe enough for me,” Evans said.

-“They do have an exception, it seems, that allows for men’s leagues and women’s leagues, but only if genders have the same opportunities to pursue their interest,” Wolf explained.
+“They do have an exception, it seems, that allows for men’s leagues and women’s leagues, but only if genders have the same opportunities to pursue their interest,” Wolfe explained.

 Evans says they tried starting a women’s league and a co-ed league, but there wasn’t enough interest.